joshbegley/nyt-latest/README.md

-**At the Mets’ Home Finale, Change Was in the Air**\
+**At the Mets’ Home Finale, Change Was in the Cool Air**\
 `New leaders will be ushered in this off-season.
-But even in a season marred by a monumental collapse, a core group of stars offers something not every team has: Hope.`\
+But even in a year marred by a monumental collapse, a core group of stars offers something not every team has: hope.`\
 https://nytimes.com/2021/10/01/sports/baseball/mets-home-finale.html?searchResultPosition=1

 **The Strange Allure of Pool-Cleaning Videos**\